-Speaking to one of our attorneys about your specific circumstances is one of the best things you can do to help make sense of your situation and devise a plan that will help get you back ahead of your debt.
+Speaking to our attorney about your specific circumstances is one of the best things you can do to help make sense of your situation and devise a plan that will help get you back ahead of your debt.
 Our first consultation is free.

 Typically, an individual has two options: Chapter 7 and Chapter 13.
-Knowing the difference is one of the first steps to making the right decision, and our team of debt relief lawyers can help you figure this out.
+Knowing the difference is one of the first steps to making the right decision, and our attorney can help you figure this out.

 If you are considering personal bankruptcy and lack significant current income, Chapter 7 offers the quickest way to discharge debt and eliminate harassing phone calls.
 In exchange, you agree to give up certain assets.

 Under Chapter 7, most of your non-exempt property is surrendered to a bankruptcy court trustee to liquidate and distribute among creditors.
 The property you may keep (exempt) includes a house, a car for each licensed driver in the household, all qualified retirement account, wedding rings and other items.
 Exemptions can be complex.
 In Texas, debtors can choose whether or not they want state or federal exemptions – making the right choice is critical, and our lawyer can help you examine your options with confidence.

 Any debt that the trustee is unable to pay from the proceeds of non-exempt property is then discharged and you are no longer obligated to repay loans or credit card companies.